from2001/VRM_VisualScriptingNodes/README.md

 ## 2, Install VRM Visual Scripting Node Package

-Install the unity package with the github package URL (This prcess will be replace when this repository is registered in OpenUPM)
+Install the unity package with the github package URL (This prcess will be replaced when this repository is registered in OpenUPM)

 - `Window` -> `Package Manager` -> `+` -> `Add package from git URL...`